 Here is the difference between my second attempt and my third!

 A little difference huh?
-My first try was just too runny, it looked like pancake batter
+My first try was just too runny, it looked like pancake batter 😉 The second attempt was too runny too, but a little less than the first time!

 So here are my Éclairs.
 They are SO good!
 You can do all the variations you want with them.
 I did whipped cream and strawberries, chocolate glazed and whipped cream, profiterole style with chocolate glaze and vanilla ice cream.
 YUM!!!
 You can also sprinkle the glaze with everything you like: sprinkles, nuts, etc.